immunefi-team/Web3-Security-Library/Vulnerabilities/README.md

 # Bad Randomness

-Weak Randomness arises when the attacker can predict the result of a random number.
+Bad Randomness arises when the attacker can predict the result of a random number.
 Depending on the circumstances, this may result in certain security risks.

 Currently, two techniques are frequently employed to obtain randomness: using **block variables** or **oracles**.